Back to

 A Week Working in Villiers Stores in the 1960's with Wyn Lees

-In the 1960's, whilst working for Reliant Plant in Walsall Wood, I was invited to work a week in the Villiers warehouse.
-Reliant Plant was, at the time, Villiers main dealers in the Staffordshire Area.
-The warehouse was based in Upper Villiers Street/Marston Road in Wolverhampton.
-This experience was a real eye opener for me to see the sheer volume of spare parts and engines.
-I worked alongside Ted Cosgrove, the Stores Manager & his assistant John Tipton.
-Working to pull orders for the UK agents and overseeing customers.
-The warehouse was a hive of activity, full of large wooden packing cases, which stored Villiers C12 Engines.
-Each packed carefully with spare parts surrounding the engines to fill the cases, as these could be shipped to any where in the world.
+In the 1960s, while working for Reliant Plant in Walsall Wood, I spent a week in the Villiers warehouse.
+At that time, Reliant Plant was Villiers' main dealer in the Staffordshire area.
+The warehouse was located on Upper Villiers Street/Marston Road in Wolverhampton.
+This experience opened my eyes to the vast number of spare parts and engines available.
+I worked alongside Ted Cosgrove, the Stores Manager, and his assistant John Tipton, pulling orders for UK agents and assisting customers.
+The warehouse buzzed with activity, filled with large wooden packing cases that housed Villiers C12 Engines.
+Each engine was carefully packed with spare parts to ensure they could be shipped anywhere in the world.

-The first personal computers didn't arrive until 1975, so as you can imagine a large warehouse would operate a little differently then it would today.
-On my visit in the 1960's there wasn't a computer of any kind in site, it was all paper systems.
-I remember two girls sitting together at a table, twins in fact, and their full time job was to hand write all the small tags and labels used for the parts.
-They would have to write the part number, quantity & location of the parts ordered by the customers.
+The first personal computers didn't arrive until 1975, so a large warehouse operated quite differently back then.
+During my visit in the 1960s, there were no computers in sight; everything relied on paper systems.
+I remember two girls, twins in fact, whose full-time job was to handwrite all the small tags and labels for the parts.
+They had to write the part number, quantity, and location of the parts ordered by customers.

-During the week I remember pulling an order for piston rings.
-The order was for forty rings, and the bin I was pulling from contained packets of 100's.
+During the week, I pulled an order for piston rings.
+The order was for forty rings, and the bin I was using contained packets of 100.
 Can you guess what happened?
-I counted out the forty, and put the bag of sixty back in the bin (or so I thought.)
-I ended up mixing the bags up and giving the customer the sixty!
-The Foreman Checker soon found this mistake and gave me a good telling off!
+I counted out the forty and put the bag of sixty back in the bin (or so I thought).
+I ended up mixing the bags up and gave the customer the sixty!
+The Foreman Checker soon caught the mistake and gave me a stern telling off!

-One morning I was told to be on guard, the Major was coming round for his inspection.
-His name was Jack Flower, and I was told to address him as 'Sir' if he spoke to me.
-He was I recall a very tall upright flamboyant gentlemen with a regimental looking moustache.
-I was told he personally looked after the agents and stockists, which would involve a week away in the Channel Islands.
+One morning, I was warned to be on guard as the Major was coming for an inspection.
+His name was Jack Flower, and I was instructed to address him as 'Sir' if he spoke to me.
+He was a tall, upright, flamboyant gentleman with a regimental-looking moustache.
+I was told he personally managed the agents and stockists, which involved a week away in the Channel Islands.

-On a lunch time I was allowed, as a guest from Reliant Plant, the privilege of the sitting with other guests from distributors, stockists & dealers from around the country in the staff canteen.
-I was the first person to work in the stores, all the others were working in the engine rebuild section.
+At lunchtime, I had the privilege of sitting with other guests from distributors, stockists, and dealers in the staff canteen, as a guest from Reliant Plant.
+I was the only one working in the stores; the others were in the engine rebuild section.

-During my visit I was shown around the carburettor kitting workshop where hundreds of B10/1 carbs were made up to the different engine specs every day, and only twelve people worked in that department!
-Before I left I was also shown around the main manufacturing works, and what a sight.
-The machinery noises, the smell of work, the men and women who all helped these little Villiers industrial engines to be one of Great Britain's finest engineering products.
-It was and still to this day a privilege to have been involved.
+During my visit, I toured the carburettor kitting workshop, where hundreds of B10/1 carbs were assembled to different engine specifications every day, with only twelve people working in that department!
+Before I left, I was also shown around the main manufacturing works, and what a sight it was.
+The noise of machinery, the smell of work, and the men and women who contributed to making Villiers industrial engines some of Great Britain's finest engineering products.
+It was, and still is, a privilege to have been involved.

 - Wyn Lees